flizhou/age_effects_on_COVID-19/doc/report.md

 Third, the Scale-Location plot has some trends so the variance is not constant.
 And the Bartlett test of homogeneity of variances is significant.
 So the normality assumption could not hold.
-Finally, three point are labeled for high Cook’s distance values in the Residuals vs. Leverage plot.
+Finally, three points are labeled for high Cook’s distance values in the Residuals vs. Leverage plot.

 The final model still violates some of the “LINE” conditions.
-So it may be not be reasonable to use the theoretical inferential conclusions.
+So it may not be reasonable to use the theoretical inferential conclusions.
 Instead, I used bootstrapping as an alternative approach to statistical inference.